Pico Rivera, California: Sports

 The north side of the city is home to the Pico Rivera Sports Arena, where concerts and other events are held.

 Parks and recreation

 There are nine parks and eight playgrounds throughout the city, including Smith Park on Rosemead Boulevard, Rivera Park on Shade Lane, Pico Park on Beverly Boulevard, Rio Vista Park, and Stream Land Park at the north end of Durfee Road.
 The community enjoys more than 120 acres committed to public recreational facilities.
-There are 18 athletic fields, two gymnasiums and four community centers, a nine-hole executive golf course, skatepark and aquatic center.